Deirror/FMI/CN/Solving IP Addresses/README.md

 - We start from 0 in the octet, where the position of the bit *(32 - /[0-32])* is, and count one by one, by adding *(2^(32 - /[0-32]))*
 - The subnet of the IP Address is the starting IP of the given subnet where the IP Address itself is located (<= the starting IP Addr and >= the end of the subnet)

-- Examples: *View the Homeworks pdfs*
+- Examples: *View the first Homework.pdf*